 The brush lift electrical circuit itself is a very simple circuit.
 It consists of two wires that run from the controller to the actuator.
+These wires are the Pink #43 and the White #42 wires that run from the controller through a 16 Pin connector at the bottom of the central command and then to the brush deck actuator itself.
 Power is applied to the actuator with the polarity in one direction to raise the brush deck and the opposite direction to lower the brush deck.
-The actuator has internal limit switches that prevent it from moving too far in either direction.
+The actuator uses limit switches that prevent it from moving too far in either direction.
+On the first and second designs the limit switches were mounted externally.
+On the third design the actuator has internal limit switches.
 While the circuit itself is very simple, the control of this circuit is very complicated.
 The controller operates the output of this circuit by monitoring a number of variables.
-Is important to know this circuit energizes the brush deck actuator to raise the brush deck for 4 seconds each time the controller is powered up.
-For this reason it is important to make sure all body parts are clear from under the scrub deck when the machine is powered on.
 When the scrub switch is turned on the controller runs the scrub brushes down toward the floor for a predetermined amount of time.
 This is known as dock time and can be modified by changing the parameters of the controller.
-When the throttle button is depressed the controller monitors the amp draw of the brush motor and adjusts the scrub deck height to obtain the target amp draw on the scrub motors.
-The target amp draw of the motors is set using the brush pressure switch on the control panel.
-The brush pressure setting is shown on the LCD display in the form of a bar graph.
-The target amps for each of the brush pressure settings are defined by the parameters that are programed into the controller.
-When the throttle of the machine is released the scrub brushes raise up off the floor for 2 seconds.
-This is called raise time.
-The purpose of this is so the scrub brushes start up under reduced load which leads to much longer motor life.
-Raise time can be modified and is set through programing.
-If scrubbing begins again the brushes drop back down to the floor and the controller again starts analyzing the brush motor amp draw and adjusting the scrub deck pressure accordingly.
-When the scrub deck switch is turned off the scrub head raises for four seconds to it's fully raised position,
+When the throttle pedal is depressed the controller sends power to the actuator to control the brush pressure on the floor.
+When the pedal is released the controller send a power pulse to the actuator for approximately 2 seconds to raise the brushes so when they start again they do so under reduced load.
+When the brush deck is turned off either via the Uni-Touch switch or the brush deck switch the controller will apply power to the brush deck actuator to raise the deck to the fully raised position.
+The amount of time this raises for is programmable in the controller.